Ay198930/DSA-Kultra-Mega-Stores-Inventory-/README.md

 	ORDER BY
     Total_Return_Amount ASC;

 ### 11) If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
-Explain your answer
+Explain your answer!
 SELECT
     Order_Priority,
     Ship_Mode,